Ruth Thompson Dickins: Murder of Idella Thompson

 On the afternoon of November 17, 1948 Idella Elizabeth Long Thompson was brutally murdered, hacked to death with gardening shears, having been hit in the head between 150 and 200 times.
 Some of her fingers were severed and there were lacerations on her arms.
 Dickins did not provide an official statement to the sheriff's office until after her mother's funeral.
 According to Dickins' court statement, her mother had asked her to come over and help prune a shrub.
 Dickins claimed that she fetched a pair of gardening shears from her own garage and went to her mother's house, leaving the shears on a porch heater while going in to pour herself a glass of water.
 Once inside, Dickins claimed that her mother asked her to fetch some paper shavings to help make a bed for her cat, who had just had a litter of kittens.
 Dickins then stated she went home, checked on her daughter who was ill, and gave dinner instructions to her cook, Beatrice Smith, before heading back to her mother's house.
 She claimed that she opened the doors and, looking down the hall, saw her mother laying on the ground near the bathroom, covered with blood.
 Dickins told officers that when she approached her mother, who was still alive, a black man jumped out of the bathroom and attacked her with gardening shears.
 She claimed she was injured in the confrontation, but was able to retrieve the shears before the man reportedly ran out of the house.
 After the supposed attack, Dickins called her family doctor, who was also her uncle, who arrived at the scene and called the sheriff.

 Dickins was not arrested right away as most of the town officials were initially focused on identifying the black man she had claimed attacked her and her mother.
 Black neighborhoods were heavily searched by the police, and cars driven by black people were stopped and checked before being allowed to drive outside city limits in Leland.
 There were gaps in Dickins' statement and, by January 1949, the district attorney took the case before a grand jury who indicted her for the murder of her mother.
 She pleaded not guilty and was released on a $10,000 bond posted by her husband.
 At this time, it became public that Dickins was the executor of her mother's will.
 Medical records of Idella Thompson were released and dispelled some of Dickins' claims about finding her mother still alive.

 An all-white, all-male jury found Dickins guilty of murdering her mother.
+She was sentenced to life in prison, but served only six years before having her sentence suspended by the governor.